-Watch ‘Sherlock’ Season 4, Episodes 1, 2 And 3 Online [Video]
+Watch ‘Sherlock’ Season 4 Episodes 1, 2, And 3 Online [Video]

 — klru (@klru) January 17, 2017

 PBS caused a bit of confusion and upset with many Sherlock fans by changing the time for the season finale.
-Some markets chose to promote the Victoria PBS premiere by shifting Sherlock’s time.
+Some markets chose to promote the Victoria PBS premiere by shifting Sherlock‘s time.
 While many fans expected to see Sherlock Sunday night at 9 p.m., the show had been moved ahead of schedule to make room for Victoria.
-This caused many people to miss the show and combined with the leaked episode, may have impacted how many people actually tuned in to watch the broadcast on television.
+This caused many people to miss the show and, combined with the leaked episode, may have impacted how many people actually tuned in to watch the broadcast on television.
 More than a few disgruntled fans shared their upset about the Sherlock time switch with their local PBS stations.

 Oh, @tpt: Sherlock broadcast was *earlier* tonight than the past two weeks' episodes.
 How about sticking w/ a common show time?
 This blows.